|

 When

-someone is suffering from heat exhaustion,
+someone is suffering from heat exhaustion, try to cool them

-them from direct sunlight into the
+down by removing them from direct sunlight into the shade.

-shade.
-Lie them down and apply lukewarm
+Lie them down and apply lukewarm (not cold) water with a sponge

-similar.
-They should be encouraged
+or similar.
+They should be encouraged to drink as much rehydration

-closely for any signs of deterioration.
+recover, monitoring closely for any signs of deterioration.

 Heat

-caused by failure of the body's natural
+is a serious condition caused by failure of the body's natural

-thermostat resulting in an inability
+thermostat resulting in an inability to cool itself down by

-to very hot surroundings.
-The onset
+very hot surroundings.
+The onset can be sudden, resulting

-in a matter of minutes.
+in unconsciousness in a matter of minutes.
 Medical assistance

 should be sought as soon as possible.